porjesuraj/LearnMEAN/mean-classwork/java-script.md

         - missing argument will be treated as undefined
       - more number of param than expected
         - * extra parameter will be discarded
+      - every function in JS recieves two hidden parameters
+        - **arguments** : used to get all the arguments in an array
+        - **this** : used to point the current object
+          - **this points to window in a function inside javascript in html**
+          - **this point to Object if called outside the html**
       - e.g
       ```javascript
        function add(number1, number2)